victortp/auto-bombcrypto/docs/en.md

 ```

 - As it is an image based tool, keep the browser window visible at all times
+- To stop it, just press `ctrl + c` in the command prompt/terminal

 ## ⚙️ Tweaks